Meghan E. Norris, Department of Psychology, Queen’s University

 Students are sometimes uneasy asking for letters of reference.
 Please know that each year, most instructors get dozens of requests for letters of reference.
 I tell you this a.) to reassure you that you are engaging in an expected professional behaviour by asking for a letter of reference and b.) to help you understand what an effective request for a letter of reference contains.

 Instructors often teach dozens, and sometimes hundreds, of students in a given year.
 Instructors also often teach multiple courses in a given academic year.
 As a result, although you may have a great relationship with your instructor, and they know you well, they may have forgotten some important details related to your professional interactions that could be helpful in a letter.
-Below is the information that I (Meghan) request when students ask for a letter of recommendation, along with my internal reasoning for asking the question.
+Below is the information that I (Meghan) request, in addition to an unofficial transcript, when students ask for a letter of recommendation, along with my internal reasoning for asking the question.
 Your letter-writers may request different information.
 Please consider this as a starting place, and use the format provided by your letter-writer when requested:

 General information to help set the context: